pressure679/AI-LSTM-PPO-Crypto-Bybit-Investor/README.md

 If you want to use this yourself you should edit api_key and api_secret to your bybit api key and secret, further instructions are below.

 It trains on 3 months and data and should be updated every once in a while with Kaggle data, I aim to update it every 3 months, the checkpoint files for testing/live deployment are uploaded here unto GitHub, and are available so you don't need to train the LSTM + PPO bot.
-The checkpoint files will be updated ever 2-3 months, so you should run install.sh every now and then (command 'sh install.sh', further instructions are below).
+The checkpoint files will be updated ever 2-3 months, so you should run install.sh every now and then (command 'sh install.sh', or just copy-paste the content into your Linux terminal, further instructions are below).

 ---